Highland Park High School (University Park, Texas): History

-In 1987, the HPISD school board voted to not to petition the University Interscholastic League (UIL) to keep Highland Park High School in athletic class 5A; the UIL had the power to demote Highland Park High School to athletic class 4A as part of its biannual reclassification.
-Since then, a joke told around the UIL's biannual reclassification is that the cutoff for Class 4A is "Highland Park plus two", though in practice the school's enrollment has been well below the normal cutoff.
+In 1987, the HPISD school board voted not to petition the University Interscholastic League (UIL) to keep Highland Park High School in athletic class 5A; the UIL had the power to demote Highland Park High School to athletic class 4A as part of its biannual reclassification.
+Since then, a joke told around the UIL's biannual reclassification is that the cutoff for Class 4A is "Highland Park plus two", though, in practice, the school's enrollment has been well below the normal cutoff.
 In the 2014 reclassifications, the school moved up to 6A (a new classification the UIL added as part of a larger reclassification).
 In the 2016 reclassifications, the school moved down to 5A.
+In the 2022 reclassifications the school returned to the 6A division, but after the 2024 reclassifications it is now back in 5A.
 The average class size is 30 students per teacher, with about 550 students per grade.

 In 2003, a four-year remodeling of the school was completed that added a new wing to provide more classroom space and allow for a new, larger cafeteria.
 In 2015, a $361.4 million bond package passed HPISD board approval and citizens' vote that allowed for new parking spaces and renovations to the attached tennis center and natatorium—eventually eliminating the natatorium and replacing it with classrooms.

 Highland Park High School is the only high school in the Highland Park Independent School District.
 Other schools in the district include University Park Elementary, Robert S. Hyer Elementary, John S. Armstrong Elementary, John S. Bradfield Elementary, and Michael M. Boone Elementary.
 These five schools feed into Arch H. McCulloch Intermediate School and Highland Park Middle School, both of which are in the same building.